 Instead of merely posting constraints it is often useful to reflect its truth value into a 0/1-variable B, so that:

 This mechanism is known as reification.
-Several frequently used operations can be defined in terms of reified constraints.
+Several frequently used operations can be defined in terms of reified constraints, such as blocking implication [Saraswat 90] and the cardinality operator [Van Hentenryck & Deville 91], to name a few.
 A reified constraint is written:

 | ?- Constraint #<=> B.